umrlastig/StructuredMesh/README.md

 # Compute LOD2
-Create LOD2 model from DSM, DTM, land use map, LOD0 building footprint and orthophoto.
+Create a Structured mesh from a mesh and a labeled point cloud.

 # Requirements (test version)
 - CGAL (5.4.5)
 - GDAL (3.5.0)
 - Eigen (3.4.0)
-- Ceres (2.1.0)

 # Compilation
 ```bash